Can an S Corporation Own an LLC? (or "Be an LLC Member"?)

 If an LLC is owned by several members and the LLC has not made an election to itself be treated as a corporation, then the LLC is treated as a partnership.
 This means that the LLC will prepare and file a partnership tax return.
 Each of the partners or members in the LLC (including any S corporation members) will receive a K-1 from the LLC partnership.
 And the K-1's income and deductions will be reported on the member's regular tax return.

 If an LLC owned by an S corporation has made an election to be treated as a corporation, the LLC files a corporation tax return.
-But the taxes on any LLC income get paid with that return.
+But the taxes on any LLC income get paid with the regular 1120 C corporation tax return.
 The S corporation's accounting and taxes probably aren't affected by what's happening inside the "LLC taxed as a corporation."
 Essentially, the "LLC taxed as a corporation" is just another "investment" owned by the "parent" corporation.

 Let me just for sake of thoroughness mention a related wrinkle: An LLC owned by a single S corporation could also be treated as a Qualified Subchapter S Subsidiary (also known as a QSUB) if the LLC and the member file the appropriate paperwork and if the LLC had prior to acquiring the S corporation member been treated as an S corporation.
 In this case, the QSUB's income and deductions just get reported on the "parent" S corporation's return.
 (Check out this FAQ article if you more to learn more.)